 Options for Growing Apples in a Small Space

-Many varieties of fruit trees require a pollination partner, where a different variety of the same fruit species is used to cross-pollinate a tree in order to produce fruit, with both partners having to bloom at the same time and sometimes even requiring a little helping hand with pollination.
+Many varieties of fruit trees require a pollination partner, where a different variety of the same fruit species is used to cross-pollinate a tree to produce fruit.
+Both partners have to bloom at the same time and, sometimes, even requiring a little helping hand with pollination.
+Most apple tree varieties, for example, need a pollinator variety growing nearby to set fruit.
+But if you have a small space, you might want to consider one of these options.

-For example, many apple tree varieties are not self-fertile.
-If you have a Honeycrisp apple, you will need another apple or crabapple in the area for proper fruiting.
+For those who grow Honeycrisp apples, another apple or crabapple in the area is needed for proper fruiting.
 This means that there needs to be space for additional trees.
-You can also scout out the trees in your neighborhood.
-Since ornamental crabapples are popular flowering trees, you probably don't need to worry too much.
+Try scouting out the trees in the neighborhood.
+Since ornamental crabapples are popular flowering trees, there probably won't be a need to worry too much.

-Check with your local extension office or nursery for suggested varieties that are compatible with the variety you have chosen.
-Not all varieties are able to cross-pollinate.
+Check with the local extension office or nursery for suggested varieties that are compatible with the variety chosen.
+Not all varieties can cross-pollinate.